ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     The key idea is that data is not the event itself.
-It is a record produced by
+&nbsp;     The key point is that data is not the event itself.
+Data is what a system or person

-&nbsp;     a process—someone measured something, a device logged something, or a system

-&nbsp;     stored something.
+&nbsp;     chose to record about that event.

 &nbsp;   </p>